Difference between Gastric Sleeve and Lap-Band SurgerySeptember 2nd, 2011 - Posted to Weight Loss

 Can the Surgeon Reverse it?

-The lap band involves no cutting or modification of the digestive organs, so this procedure is completely reversible in the case of problematic side effects.
+The lap band involves no cutting or modification of the digestive organs, so it is completely reversible in the case of side effects.
 However, the patient should consider it permanent; if the lap band is removed, so is the weight-loss assistance it offers, and the patient risks putting the lost weight back on.

 Sleeve gastrectomy, on the other hand, is not reversible, because the surgeon removes up to 80 percent of the stomach.
 The surgeon is unable to reattach the removed stomach portion after the fact.